ccastignani/SBIproject/readme.md

 1. Dependency on the file names: Our program is intimately dependent on the names of the PDB files to construct the model, as it uses this parameter to identify similar chains.
 2. Scalability: In order to build the complex in the iterations options, we need to perform a copy (deepcopy) of the structure.
 This proceeding has a computational cost that grows exponentially.
 Thus, we have noticed that our program has a good benchmark in small structures but this decreases in larger structures.
-3. Heterodimer complexes vs. homodimers: In this project we have noticed the complexity of some macro complexes.
-Specially those that are heterodimers or those in which there is not a unique way of building them.
-(VIRUSES AND SO ON)
+3. Complex structures: In this project we have noticed the complexity of some macro complexes.
+Our program doesn't the iterations to continue when more than two chains overlap (clashes found).
+However, in spherical structures (such as virus or nucleosome), we find ourselves in a situation in which we should be adding those chains, as even though some chains are clashing, others are giving meaningful information.
 4. Unable to model protein-RNA or protein-DNA interactions as this option is not implemented yet on our script.

 ## Bibliography